danielcbit/apcctrl/doc/manual/manual.rst

 :Answer:
     Slaves make their shutdown decision independently from the master.
-    Therefore you can use the ``TIMEOUT``, ``MINUTES``, and ``BATTERYLEVEL`` settings in the slaves' apcupsd.conf to configure them to shut down before the master.
+    Therefore you can use the ``TIMEOUT``, ``MINUTES``, and ``BATTERYLEVEL`` settings in the slaves' apcctrl.conf to configure them to shut down before the master.

 :Question:
     How do I ensure that my database server is correctly shutdown?
 :Answer:
-    You simply add whatever commands are necessary in the appropriate case statements in /etc/apcupsd/apccontrol, which is a standard script file that is called to actually do the shutdown.
+    You simply add whatever commands are necessary in the appropriate case statements in /etc/apcctrl/apccontrol, which is a standard script file that is called to actually do the shutdown.
     Alternatively, you can add your own script file that will be called before doing the commands in apccontrol.
 Your script file must have